samoylovfp/tui-clock/README.md

 # Terminal clock

+Bottom left in a layout:
 ![screenshot](scr.png)

+Run as
 `clock 0.5`

-The first argument is the aspect ratio of the font glyph.
+The argument is the aspect ratio of the font glyph.
-It is probably between 0.4 and 0.6, should be easy to try different values to see what looks circular.
+It is probably between 0.4 and 0.6, should be easy to try different values to see what looks good for your terminal.

 ## Zellij